Factor analysis for a mixture of continuous and binary random variables: Factor analysis for a mixture of continuous and binary variables

-We performed the proposed factor analysis on the mutation data of the amino acid sequences in HIV-1 protease.
-Model parameters were estimated by maximum likelihood estimation.
-The Bayesian information criterion (BIC) was used to determine the number of latent dimensions~\cite{BIC}.
-The number of latent dimensions selected was $4$.
-We also performed factor analysis with the norm constraint by quantification for comparison, in which the number of latent dimensions was set to the same value as that of the proposed factor analysis.
-The numerical analysis demonstrated that our factor analysis can exactly reproduce the empirical mean of the data.
-Fig.~\ref{fig:correlation_matrix_hiv} shows the empirical correlation matrix and correlation reproduced by the model.
-We see that the model successfully reproduces the empirical correlation.
-Biplots of factor analysis are shown in Fig.~\ref{fig:biplot_hiv}.
-In the biplot, the factor scores of each data point $m_i$, Eq.~(\ref{eq:factor_score}), are depicted as a scatter plot in Euclidean space, and the dimensionless factor loading vectors, which are defined by $g_j = \tilde{g}_j \sqrt{c}$ and $\tilde{w}_j \sqrt{c}$, are depicted as arrows.
-When the observed variables consist exclusively of binary variables, the factor score consists of $2^q$ possible combinations of the factor loading vectors $g_j$.
+Factor analysis allows us to visualize the relationship between data points and features, which is known as a biplot.
+In the biplot, the factor scores of each data point $\mathbf{m}_i, \; (i=1,2,\dots, N)$, Eq.~(\ref{eq:factor_score}), are depicted as a scatter plot in Euclidean space, and the dimensionless factor loading vectors, which are defined by $c^{1/2} \, \tilde{\mathbf{w}}_j$ and $\mathbf{g}_j = c^{1/2} \, \tilde{\mathbf{g}}_j$, are depicted as arrows.
+When the observed variables consist exclusively of binary variables, the factor score consists of $2^q$ possible combinations of the factor loading vectors $\mathbf{g}_j$.
 The Euclidean distance between two data points represents the similarity between them.
 The larger the inner product of the arrows of two features, the higher the similarity between them.
-The inner product of data point $m_i$ and the dimensionless factor loading vector $\tilde{w}_j \sqrt{c}$ and $g_j$ also means that the corresponding feature is relatively larger or more likely to occur than mean value at that data point.
-Our norm constraint is also convenient in comparing features with each other in the biplot.
-In the biplot, even if the orientation of the factor loading vectors of two features is similar, the similarity of these two features can be small when these lengths are different, i.e., the inner product is small.
-From the biplot, we see that the first principal component axis (PC1) can be interpreted as the resistance to the protease inhibitor, and the second principal component axis (PC2) is irrelevant to drug resistance.
-We also see qualitative similarities between the proposed factor analysis and factor analysis by quantification.
-However, these two methods showed quantitative differences.
-In particular, the contribution ratio of the principal component axis was quite different between these methods.
+The inner product of data point $\mathbf{m}_i$ and the dimensionless factor loading vector $c^{1/2} \, \tilde{\mathbf{w}}_j$ and $\mathbf{g}_j$ also means that the corresponding feature is relatively larger or more likely to occur than mean value at that data point.
+Our norm constraint prescription is also convenient in comparing features with each other in the biplot.
+In the biplot, even if the orientation of normalized factor loading vectors of two features is similar, the similarity of these two features can be small when these lengths are different, i.e., the inner product is small.